 In August 2016, the FASB issued ASU No. 2016-15, Classification of Certain Cash Receipts and Cash Payments.
 ASU No. 2016-15 addresses eight cash flow issues with specific guidance on how certain cash receipts and cash payments should be presented on the statement of cash flows.
 ASU No. 2016-15 is effective for the Company in 2018.
-Early adoption is permitted.
-The Company is in the process of evaluating the potential impact of adopting this ASU.
+The Company does not expect this guidance will have a material effect on its consolidated financial statements.